MA in International Development

 All applicants must submit two letters of reference evaluating undergraduate academic performance and suitability for graduate study in international affairs, at least one of which should be from an academic source.
 A resume should be included in the application.
 Applicants must submit transcripts from all institutions attended.
 Cultural factors are considered in evaluating transcripts and examination results.

-Requests for the transfer of a maximum of 6 graduate credit hours from other accredited institutions to be applied to a master's degree are considered after successful completion of 9 credit hours in the graduate program at American University.
+Requests for the transfer of a maximum of 6 graduate credit hours from other accredited institutions to be applied to a master's degree must be completed in the student's first semester in the graduate program at American University.
 A minimum grade of B in each course is required for transfer.
 Transfer courses must have been completed within five years of admission and must fulfill stated requirements of the degree program.

 - 39-42 credit hours of approved graduate coursework with a cumulative grade point average of 3.00, including a minimum of 12-15 credit hours in the core, 15 credit hours in a concentration selected from offerings in SIS or other teaching units of the university, 6 credit hours in research methods, 3 elective credit hours, and a 3 credit hour capstone experience.

 - Capstone experience: demonstration of critical thinking, research and writing skills through completion of a master's thesis, substantial research paper requirement, or practicum.
 All courses taken to fulfill this requirement must be passed with a grade of B or better.

 - Thesis: 6 credit hours of thesis credit and submission of the thesis

 - Substantial research paper requirement: 3 credit hours